 Parallels can be drawn between commercial pet foods and human fast foods.
 Human and animal diseases are at an all time high, G.I. disorders are varied and common.

 GI disorders among cats and dogs are epidemic.
-Conventional veterinary treatment with Flagyl, Metranidazole, Immodium, and other drugs are toxic, potentially causing further stress to already weakened animals.
+Conventional veterinary treatment with Flagyl, Metranidazole, Immodium, and other drugs is toxic, potentially causing further stress to already weakened animals.
 While these drugs may be helpful initially, without remedial supplemental treatment, their net effect is negative.

 What are the common denominators?
 Fast, nutrition-less foods, chemicalized tap water, multiple nutrient deficiencies, and lack of exercise.